-You can get started right now by clicking the ‘Join Now’ button.
+You can get started right now by clicking the ‘Visit Site’ button.
 Or, if you’re undecided, you can read our reviews and compare your options to find the best sportsbook for your Super Bowl Sunday.

 In other words, we’re not only concerned with finding a great long-term sportsbook.
 We also want to find one for people who’re only planning to bet this game – and maybe other Super Bowls in the future.

 With that in mind, these are the features we had to have in the sportsbooks who made our top-list above.